timm/tested/docs/onFishr.md

 <a href="/etc/img/scope2.png"><img width=400 align=right src="/etc/img/scope2.png"></a>
 Once astronomers  learn how to grind lens, then on they go to explore the universe.
+So, now that SE can match brackets, what is our next role?

+Well, our
-So, now that software engineers know how  to match brackets, it is time for a different, bigger, and better role for SE.
-Our software is tool everyone uses to touch and change the world around them.
-How can we support that exploration process.
+software is now a tool everyone uses to touch and change the world around them.
+Can we use it better to touch _less_ while changing _more_?

 Just to give this some focus, lets tr More precisely how we better support incremental agile acceptance testing where software is understandable to a wider  audience.